 “This isn’t just about kicking a bad habit….God’s love is sacrificial.
 He puts our needs first even though it costs him a high price.
 Your basic compass heading for love is to do what is best for others even if it costs you.
 Your initial sacrifice will be your own comfort and lusts.
 When you are tempted to escape, look around and notice what others need in that moment and serve them.”

 If, after reading this, you believe masturbation is sinful for you, then please remember that the answer isn’t “pray it away.”
 Your physical urges are, in a sense, completely natural, but what you do with those urges is another thing altogether.
 Merely calling sexual arousal “natural” is not a license to lust.
-That’s like saying our natural drive for self-preservation gives us license to be greedy, or our natural drive for food gives us license to be gluttonous.
-No. Your natural desire for love, intimacy, and sex are built into you by God, but the Maker never designed us to be slaves of our passions, but to be masters of them.
+That’s like saying our natural drive for self-preservation gives us the license to be greedy, or our natural drive for food gives us the license to be gluttonous.
+No. Your natural desire for love, intimacy, and sex is built into you by God, but the Maker never designed us to be slaves of our passions, but to be masters of them.

 If you get an erection (which is as normal as the day is long) then this is not your body’s signal telling you to masturbate.
 This is your body’s reminder that you are a sexual being, but your appetite for sex needs to be weighed in the balance of God’s design for sex.

 This is difficult because you’ve built up a habit that when you become aroused, your brain immediately begins sending signals that it’s time for masturbation.
-The solution is in replacing this habit in an act of surrender to God.
+The solution is to replace this habit in an act of surrender to God.
 Tell yourself and God, “I thank you that you have made me a sexual being, capable of experiencing and giving sexual pleasure.
 I surrender this desire to you now knowing my sex drive is meant for oneness with another person, not merely self-pleasure and self-centeredness.
-Instead, I choose to not retreat into the world of fantasy but put my energy to good use.”
+Instead, I choose not to retreat into the world of fantasy but put my energy to good use.”